tiagogm/aurelia-elm/README.md

 ### A plugin to embed elm apps inside aurelia

-This plugins's insipiration were the taken from [react-elm-components](https://github.com/evancz/react-elm-components) and [ng-elm](https://github.com/camargo/ng-elm) elm counterparts
+This plugins's insipiration was the taken from [react-elm-components](https://github.com/evancz/react-elm-components) and [ng-elm](https://github.com/camargo/ng-elm) elm counterparts

 ### Install